Weekly Class Schedule

 “I love Yoga Next Door!!
 Jessie’s Vinyasa Flow classes are well-paced and offer the perfect mix of strength, balance, and stretching.
 Her instruction is great and setting is beautiful.” – JS

-Similar to Vinyasa, power yoga traces its roots to Ashtanga yoga but is less regimented.
-Incorporating a lot of core work and strength building, this class will be for those looking to grow their practice.
-You will safely practice inversions, arm balances and other challenging poses all while increasing your flexibility and building a foundation for a strong and powerful body.
+Our Advanced Vinyasa classes involve a lot of core work and strength building.
+This class is for students looking to grow their practice and try more challenging poses.
+In this class you will safely learn and practice inversions, arm balances and other advanced Vinyasa poses all while increasing your flexibility and building a foundation for a strong and powerful body.

 Chair yoga is a great way to continue to stretch, strengthen and work on alignment while being mindful and smart about our limitations.
 Doing yoga in a “chair provides a stable support allowing you to hold poses longer resulting in a deeper flexibility and strength.” – Delia Quigley.
 Chair Yoga classes include Cat, Cow and the motions of a Sun Salutation sitting in the chair or standing behind it and using the chair for balance and support.
 Poses usually done standing like Warrior 1 & 2, and Side Angle pose can also be done seated in a chair.
 Balance and strengthening poses like Warrior 3, Half Moon and Dancer can also be done using the chair as a support.
 These classes will incorporate some warm up and cool down stretches seated or supine on a yoga mat.
 These classes will mostly avoid table top position poses (on the hands and knees) and making lots of transitions on and off the floor.